 - Wait for the process to complete, and then reboot.

-- In the Windows Update window, check for updates and install the available updates.
+- Check for updates and install the available ones.

 - After the update is complete, restart your Windows PC.

-- Hard power off your PC 3 times until the Advanced Recovery environment appears.
+- Hard power off your PC three times until the Advanced Recovery environment appears.